yvesas/mini-redis-typescript/README.md

 ## **🚀 Running the Application**

-#### 1. Install the dependencies and then start
+### 1. Install the dependencies and then start

 ```
 pnpm i && pnpm start
 ```

-#### 2. In another terminal after installing Redis-CLI connect to Mini-Redis
+### 2. In another terminal after installing Redis-CLI connect to Mini-Redis

+Use the '--raw' parameter so that redis-cli does not report the bytes in raw form instead of decoding them to UTF-8.

+Client situation (redis-cli), as the server (Mini-Redis) works and persists on disk with UTF-8.

 ```
-redis-cli -p 6379
+redis-cli -p 6379 --raw
 ```

 ---